-- A. Articulate the ethical principles of social marketing, health communication, and CBPR as they apply to public health practice. - B. Explain the process to foster collaboration by establishing partnerships with communities, stakeholders, gatekeepers, and members of the identified priority population. - C. Demonstrate leadership, advocacy, and community building in the field of social marketing and health communication by utilizing effective health communication strategies. - D. Describe how the ecological model influences social marketing and health communication. - E. Analyze marketing strategies and identify the best possible option given the resources available.
+Con Concentration Domains 1.
+N lacro-level Assessment Α. Identify social determinants of health for the purpose of tailoring social marketing and health communication programs to diverse populations. В. Articulate principles of Community Based Participatory Research (CBPR).
+C. Identify and apply various modes of learning such as written, audio, visual, and kinesthetic in health communication.
+D. Identify the levels of health literacy and the instruments used to measure functional health literacy levels.
+2. P rogram Planning Α. Articulate the ethical principles of social marketing, health communication, and CBPR as they apply to public health practice. В. Explain the process to foster collaboration by establishing partnerships with communities, stakeholders, gatekeepers, and members of the identified priority population.
+C. Demonstrate leadership, advocacy, and community building in the field of social marketing and health communication by utilizing effective health communication strategies.
+D. Describe how the ecological model influences social marketing and health communication.
+E. Analyze marketing strategies and identify the best possible option given the resources available.
+3. P Ian Implementation Α. Demonstrate awareness of the need for cultural humility in communication methodology. В. Apply appropriate research methodologies to compile evidence that informs decision- making in social marketing and health communication.
+C. Assess and apply communication delivery channels, such as mass media, social media, and print materials.
+4. P Ian Evaluation A. Evaluate existing social marketing campaigns through examination of process and performance outcomes. В. Create and evaluate a new social marketing campaign.

-3. Plan Implementation

-- A. Demonstrate awareness of the need for cultural humility in communication methodology. - B. Apply appropriate research methodologies to compile evidence that informs decision-making in social marketing and health communication. - C. Assess and apply communication delivery channels, such as mass media, social media, and print materials.

-4. Plan Evaluation

-- A. Evaluate existing social marketing campaigns through examination of process and performance outcomes. - B. Create and evaluate a new social marketing campaign.